Subscribe for Real-World Readiness

 More often than not, power will fail when you least expect it.
 As a result, you will need a source of lighting to help you maneuver around the house.

-Consider having a flashlight for each room, including the kitchen, bedrooms, garage, bathrooms.
+Consider having a flashlight for each room, including the kitchen, bedrooms, garage, and bathrooms.
 The best part is that even the smallest flashlight will suffice.

-Having a few extra flashlights will come in handy, especially if you have kids around, as they are prone to lose theirs around the house.
+Having a few extra flashlights will come in handy, especially if you have kids around, as they are prone to losing theirs around the house.
 The bottom line, you can never have too many flashlights in preparation for a national grid outage.

 Though oil lamps and candles are a great alternative source of heat during cold weather, they pose a fire risk, especially in tight building spaces.